nlholmes/Blade-Element-Momentum-Theory/README.md

 # Blade-Element-Momentum-Theory

-Final project from the course V/STOL Aerodynamics Performs BEMT calculations given an input text file in the format:
+Final project from the course V/STOL Aerodynamics.
+Performs BEMT calculations given an input text file in the format:

 5         % Rotor radius